 This guide by Pacific Prime provides a comprehensive list of the things you need to know before moving or traveling to Kazakhstan, covering core issues, such as the healthcare system and travel advice while in the country.

-Kazakhstan, located in central Asia, was formerly a part of the Soviet Union gaining its independence in 1991.
-Since then the nation has attempted to change its image, and with the discovery of large oil, natural gas, and metal deposits, the levels of international investment in the country has surged in recent years.
-Renowned as a place with endless steppes, fantastic local culture, and an economy that is starting to take off, Kazakhstan has much to offer.
+Kazakhstan, located in Central Asia, was formerly a part of the Soviet Union, gaining its independence in 1991.
+Since then the nation has attempted to change its image, and with the discovery of large oil, natural gas, and metal deposits, the levels of international investment in the country have surged in the past decade.

-- If you wish to drive in Kazakhstan you should possess a valid international driving permit.
-You should be aware that service stations and access to petrol will be limited outside of the major cities, and as such are advised to obtain sufficient supplies prior to departing on your trip.
+- If you wish to drive in Kazakhstan, you should possess a valid international driving permit.
+Service stations and access to petrol will be limited outside of the major cities, and as such you are advised to obtain sufficient supplies prior to departing on your trip.

 - Roads in Kazakhstan are poorly maintained and during the winter are especially hazardous.
 The quality of driving in the country is also poor and you are advised to be alert at all times.

-- You should exercise caution about taking photographs of military instillations, official buildings and at the border.
-Many restrictions exist and not all of these are well publicized.
+- You should exercise caution about taking photographs of military installations, official buildings and at the border.
+Many restrictions exist and not all of these are well-publicized.
 If you wish to take a photograph you should ask first.
 This also applies to the local Kazakh population.

 - Local healthcare facilities in Kazakhstan are extremely basic and may not be able to provide much in the way of care.
 You should ensure that any insurance you have provides an emergency evacuation benefit.

 How to find the best private health insurance in Kazakhstan

 Pacific Prime offers a wide range of policies to meet your individual needs, be it international medical evacuation cover or international health insurance plans for you and your family.
 Contact our advisors today for impartial advice, or click the button below to revive an instant quote.